austincap/FreeSpeechShield/README.md

 # Intro
 This extension is meant to provide users with comprehensive at-a-glance data on the limits online communities put on speech.
 It's often pointed out that the first amendment only refers to state-enforced limitations on free speech.
 Corporations are allowed to do whatever they want with their platforms and there's nothing you can do about it except make your own.
 This is reasonable.
 After all, unlike "the public square" there is literally infinite server space for your shitposts.
 But what if we treated the entire internet like free speech actually mattered?
 You've heard of second amendment audits.
 We do that except we're a little more data-based because we use these data points:

-* the country the server is beholden to
+* the country the server is beholden to (countries rated Free according to the Freedom of Press classifications get 0 to subscore, partly free 1, and not free 3)
-* the number of explicitly banned words or concepts (typically found in the "community guidelines" or equivalent)
+* the number of explicitly banned words or concepts (typically found in the "community guidelines" or equivalent, 0-10 nonowords adds 0 to subscore, 11-25 adds 1)
 * the number of user generated free speech violation reports
 * whether moderators are aggressive
 * whether moderators permaban users expressing legal speech